nltp-ashes/Western-Goods/README.md

 >    - Added two new NPCs : The Cherchenko brothers.
 >    - Added a new system : Flea Market.
 Purchase limited offers containing a fixed set of items, but at a discount;
 >    - Added native integration with the Pinup Collector addon;
->    - Added new PDA entries for the new NPCs, and the Flea Market system.
+>    - Added new PDA entries for the new NPCs, and the Flea Market system;
+>    - Added MCM option to show/hide task target during emissions/psi-storms, to go with the new capabilities of the GPS.
 > • Changes :
 >    - The GPS Locator is now a full fledged 3D device (Thanks Barry Bogs);
->    - Made the Barter UI Framework optional (a soft requirement);
+>    - Removed the need tp have the Barter UI Framework installed (now a soft requirement);
 >    - Removed the need to have trader_autoinject.script up-to-date;
 >    - Removed the CTD when the Barter UI is missing;
 >    - Removed the CTD when trader_autoinject.script is outdated;